gaverhae/blog/blog/content/md/posts/2021-11-21-circular-clojure.md

-This means that we have no choice but to change our underlying type representation to account for promises, and that any code using the (implicit) "exp" type ha to know about them.
+This means that we have no choice but to change our underlying type representation to account for promises, and that any code using the (implicit) "exp" type has to know about them.
+(Or does it?
+More on that later.)
 Assuming that's an acceptable cost, the implementation looks something like:

 ```clojure
 (defn app